This is not a training manual or system, training

 The three year project began in 2012 and ends in 2015,

 by which time the outputs will begin to be disseminated.
 Over time we

 should see trained workers, a new breed, coming into the field with

 different understanding and expectations than the generation which

 came before. this means both risks and opportunities to be faced and

 understood, but a group of people better placed to do so.

-EBUKI have been in discussion with the
+EBUKI have worked with the

 Construction Industry Training Board to change the National